Our AncestorsSoil:

 Staff Support:

-• Each resident artist meets weekly with our directorial and curatorial staff for personalized mentoring, research assistance/resources, project guidance, and critique
+• A weekly meeting with our directorial and curatorial staff for personalized mentoring, research assistance, project guidance, and critique

 • Furnished, private bedroom

-• 24-hour access to the kitchen for residents to prepare their own meals; residents are responsible for their own meals/food
+• 24-hour access to the kitchen for participants to prepare their own meals; meals/food are the participants' responsibility

 • Wireless Internet

-• Use of Arquetopias residency common spaces
+• Use of Arquetopias common spaces

 • Shared, serviced (single) bathrooms with modern fixtures and showers